 Planning to launch a big campaign?
 Adding a new product line?
 Expanding into new regions?

 A CDN lets you scale traffic without upgrading your infrastructure.
-Whether you’re handling 100 visitors or 100,000, the content delivery network absorbs and distributes the load seamlessly.
+Whether you’re handling 100 visitors or 100,000, the content delivery network absorbs and distributes the load effectively.

 This makes CDNs ideal for: